Miyaji Station: Layout

-Adjacent stations
+Platforms

 History

 On 21 June 1914, Japanese Government Railways (JGR) opened the Miyaji Light Rail Line (宮地軽便線) (later the Miyagi Line) from Kumamoto eastwards to Higo-Ōzu.
 The line was extended eastward in phases and Miyaji was established as the eastern terminal on 25 January 1918.
 On 2 December 1928, the station was linked up with Tamarai, the western terminus of the Inukai Line (犬飼線), which had been extended westwards in phases from Ōita since 1914.
 Through-traffic was established between Kumamoto and Ōita.
 The two lines were merged and the entire stretch redesignated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Miyaji station came under the control of JR Kyushu.

 On 17 September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
 Services between Aso and Nakahanda, including Miyaji, were suspended and replaced by bus services.
 Rail service from Aso through Miyaji to Miemachi was restored by 22 September 2017 Normal rail services between Aso and Ōita were restored by 2 October 2017.